Northern Iowa hosts Pridgen and Montana - WTOP News

 Cedar Falls, Iowa; Monday, 8 p.m.
 EST

-BOTTOM LINE: Montana plays Northern Iowa after Joe Pridgen scored 21 points in Montana’s 89-60 win against the Montana Tech Orediggers.
+BOTTOM LINE: Montana visits Northern Iowa after Joe Pridgen scored 21 points in Montana’s 89-60 victory over the Montana Tech Orediggers.

-The Panthers are 5-1 in home games.
-Northern Iowa ranks fifth in the MVC with 34.8 points per game in the paint led by Tytan Anderson averaging 7.0.
+The Panthers have gone 5-1 at home.
+Northern Iowa is ninth in the MVC scoring 76.4 points while shooting 51.6% from the field.

-The Grizzlies have gone 0-4 away from home.
-Montana ranks ninth in the Big Sky with 13.8 assists per game led by Brandon Whitney averaging 3.0.
+The Grizzlies are 0-4 on the road.
+Montana ranks fourth in the Big Sky scoring 37.1 points per game in the paint led by Pridgen averaging 9.3.

-TOP PERFORMERS: Anderson is scoring 13.0 points per game and averaging 6.0 rebounds for the Panthers.
+TOP PERFORMERS: Tytan Anderson is shooting 55.7% and averaging 13.0 points for the Panthers.

-Money Williams averages 2.0 made 3-pointers per game for the Grizzlies, scoring 13.9 points while shooting 37.3% from beyond the arc.
+Money Williams is shooting 37.3% from beyond the arc with 2.0 made 3-pointers per game for the Grizzlies, while averaging 13.9 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.